Open all

 The school is gently selective and invites as many prospective pupils as possible to the

-interview stage.
 They’re looking for character and potential, so a face-to-face is more important than an academic snapshot.
 Having said that, as the school’s popularity has risen, so has the academic threshold.
-Year 7 is the main entry point, with around 55 children coming from the prep and 65 places available for external candidates.
+Year 7 is the main entry point, with around 50 per cent of pupils coming from the prep leaving 50 per cent available for external candidates.
 Large numbers come from south-west London, and many from state primaries.
-Prep pupils currently sit assessments in Year 5, while external applicants are assessed in Year 6.

 Some 20 places are available for the sixth form, with a minimum of eight GCSEs with an average score of 6 needed.
 For chosen A-levels, higher grades are expected.
 Year 12 hopefuls sit an assessment and are also invited to an interview.